eiiko6/LyphDraw-portfolio/README.md

 </p>

 ## Description
-I'm making this for an artist friend.
+This was made for an artist friend as a way for me to learn front-end dev.
 It's made using [Vite](https://vitejs.dev/)+[Vue](https://vuejs.org/), vanilla JavaScript.
 The css is fully handmade.

 Issues and PRs are welcome btw ^^